Alcoholism And Diabetes: A Deadly Combination

 The truth is, alcohol is not just alcohol.
 It is also made up of sugar.
 So if you are a diabetic, you are hurting yourself by drinking alcohol.
 If you have other conditions also, such as nerve damage known as diabetic neuropathy.
 Instead of the buzz and numbness, you think you would get with alcohol; you will instead be increasing the pain and tingling of the nerve damage.

 All in all, alcohol is really not a good idea for anyone who is diabetic.
 Other conditions are more likely to happen in someone who has diabetes so if that person drinks alcohol, this could prove to be a greater risk.
 Heart disease, blood pressure problems, nerve damage, liver damage, these are greater risks for drinkers when they already have diabetes.

 How many times do you go along and think your diabetes is fine, and then you have an “episode”?
 Your sugar drops and you need it attended to right then.
 Some people think if you have your diabetes under control, that drinking a couple of alcoholic drinks is not a problem.
 But honestly?
-A beverage high in sugar that stops your live from releasing sugar and causes your body to counteract against your diabetes is the wrong thing to do.
-So overall, it is strongly encouraged that a person with diabetes stay away from alcohol altogether.
+A beverage high in sugar that stops your liver from releasing sugar and causes your body to counteract against your diabetes is the wrong thing to do.
+So overall, it is strongly encouraged that a person with diabetes stays away from alcohol altogether.

 People have died from alcoholism.
 People have died from diabetes.
 Combining the two increases the risk of this.
 Why take a chance when you can live a great and full life with a diabetic condition without alcohol?
 In the end, having diabetes, while still a condition to be watched over carefully, does not have to lead to constant sugar problems.
 Staying away from alcohol can help ensure this.